 How is Taekwondo Organised Within Universities?

 Within universities the structure is very different, as clubs and their sport departments employ a contracted instructor to teach a certain number of sessions per week, while an elected student club committee controls and operates the club.
 Students may purchase an annual membership or ‘license’ from the same organisation of which their instructor is a member which provides a member to member insurance policy during training, though in many cases the university sports department already insure student participants in all sports they provide.
 Third part insurance policies typically cost £10 – £30 per year and include access to that organisation’s events and grading services.
-There are several organisations university clubs may wish to engage for insurance and grading services, including one of the variety of associations themselves affiliated to either of the two NGB groups British Taekwondo and the British Taekwondo Council, or to one of several independent associations including Taekwondo England Limited, Taekwondo Scotland Limited, the Amateur Martial Association, Independent Taekwondo Schools, or to their Students’ Union only.
+There are several organisations university clubs may wish to engage for insurance and grading services, including one of the variety of associations themselves affiliated to either of the two NGB groups British Taekwondo and the British Taekwondo Council, or to one of several independent associations including Taekwondo England Limited, Taekwondo Scotland Limited, the Amateur Martial Association, Independent Taekwondo Schools, United Kingdom Taekwondo Council, or to their Students’ Union only.

 If this all sounds rather complex, the good news is that British Student Taekwondo Federation events are open to all university Taekwondo clubs, regardless of third party memberships.
 The BSTF is a registered charity, and provides representation for all university Taekwondo clubs equally.
 We are governed by Trustees who are elected directly by the university clubs themselves, working in the best interest of all of our members.
 We offer multi-discipline championships consistent with the rules of the respective international federations, independently insuring our events so that all university clubs can get on with training and competing freely together in the spirit of university sport.
 Please explore this website to learn more about our work.